EdDataScienceEES/tutorial-foodweb-data/index.md

 -	Visualising biomass flow with heatmaps using `ggplot2`
 -	Using `plotly` to enhance plot interactiveness
 - Building functions that can tamper with `igraph` objects to simulate effect of species removal on food web
-- Building functions to conduct permutation test to determine whether a species is significantly more influential than another, based on number of trophic isolations caused upon removal
+- Building functions to conduct permutation test to determine whether a species is significantly more influential than another, based on number of disconnections caused upon removal

 Happy coding!